SCO Group, Inc. v. International Business Machines Corp.: SCO's claims

-These claims flow from the accusation of breach of contract.
-The contract between IBM and AT&T Corporation (to which SCO claims to be successor in interest) allows IBM to use the SVR4 code, but the SVR4 code, plus any derivative works made from that code, must be held confidential by IBM.
+These claims flowed from the accusation of breach of contract.
+The contract between IBM and AT&T Corporation (to which SCO claimed, an assertion ultimately refuted in court rulings, to be successor in interest) allowed IBM to use the SVR4 code, but the SVR4 code, plus any derivative works made from that code, must be held confidential by IBM.
 According to IBM's interpretation of the contract, and the interpretation published by AT&T in their "$ echo" newsletter in 1985, "derivative works" means any works containing SVR4 code.
-But according to SCO's interpretation, "derivative works" also includes any code built on top of SVR4, even if that does not contain, or even never contained, any SVR4 code.
+But according to SCO's interpretation (which was later shown to be without merit), "derivative works" also included any code built on top of SVR4, even if that does not contain, or even never contained, any SVR4 code.
 Thus, according to SCO, any AIX operating system code that IBM developed must be kept confidential, even if it contains nothing from SVR4.

 Free software and open source community reaction

-The lawsuit caused moral indignation and outrage in the free software and open source communities, who consider SCO's claims to be without merit and even cynically dishonest.
-Open source advocates' arguments include:
+The lawsuit caused moral indignation and outrage in the free software and open source communities, who considered SCO's claims to be without merit and even cynically dishonest.
+Open source advocates' arguments, most or all of which were found to be substantively correct in court rulings in this and related cases, included: